How to Determine Storage Facility Rental Rates

 - Selling or refinancing your business: An evaluation performed by an experienced professional provides useful data when you’re trying to sell or refinance your facility.
 The self-storage industry is experiencing a surge in demand fueled by different factors, such as urbanization, an increase in rental properties and advanced developments in safe storage solutions.
 Be prepared to sell a profitable facility by knowing your business’s value and pricing it competitively for buyers.

-Determining Your Storage Facility’s Value
+How to Determine Your Storage Facility’s Value

+If you want to know how to value your self storage facility, knowing your facility’s income is a critical first step.
 Your net operating income (NOI) will determine your storage facility’s value.
 Why?
 Self-storage facilities are a form of commercial real estate, meaning buyers are only concerned with current and potential income associated with your property.
 Buyers are looking at your net operating income as the primary factor for your business’s value.

 Determine Facility Income